-\$87,221 (2021 - \$68,488) located in Canada
+\$66,537 (December 31, 2022 - \$87,221) located in Canada

-Reclamation bonds
+Reclamation bond

-\$28,000 (2021 - \$28,000) located in Canada
+\$28,000 (December 31, 2022 - \$28,000) located in Canada

-12. CAPITAL MANAGEMENT
+11. CAPITAL MANAGEMENT

 The Company defines its capital as all components of shareholders' equity.
 The Company manages its capital structure by maintaining adequate funds to support the acquisition and exploration of minerals assets.
 The Board of Directors does not establish a quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.